Keizaal/Keizaal/TROUBLESHOOTING.md

 2. Make sure that the game is set to English in Steam.
 3. Open the game through Steam once to create any registry entries and INI files you don't already have, then immediately exit the launcher.

-### "*There is no "Game Folder Files" folder.*"

-Keizaal uses the [Stock Game system](https://github.com/wabbajack-tools/wabbajack/wiki/Keeping-The-Game-Folder-Clean-(via-local-game-installs)){:target="_blank" rel="noopener"}, this means that the Game Folder Files step is not necessary.

 ### "*ModOrganizer.exe throws and error when trying to launch.*"

 Download the newest [Visual C++ 2019 redists](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Be sure to restart your computer afterward.